MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/codepush/vsts-extension.md

 ### CodePush - Release (Cordova)

 Allows you to release Cordova app CodePush updates to the App Center server.
 It provides a simplified experience over the general-purpose release task by automatically generating the release contents for you (via `cordova prepare`), and inferring your app's version in order to appropriately target the update.
-This task behaves equivalently to the [`app-center codepush release-cordova`](./cli.md#releasing-updates-cordova) command in the App Center CLI, and includes the following options:
+This task behaves equivalently to the [`appcenter codepush release-cordova`](./cli.md#releasing-updates-cordova) command in the App Center CLI, and includes the following options:

 1. **Authentication Method** - Specifies how you would like to authenticate with the App Center server.
 The available options are: